muratk3n/thirdwave/en/2020/02/corona.md

 # Mortality Rate

-Fatality / Cases ratio is around 3%, the cases is for people with symptoms.
+Fatality / Cases ratio is around 2.2%, the cases is for people with symptoms.
 What would be the fatality rate for the broader population?
-On one of those cruise ships which experienced the epidemic in an isolated environment, they found about 30% of the people were infected.
+On one of those cruise ships which experienced the epidemic in an isolated environment, they found about 1/3 rd of the people were infected.
 We can assume the virus reached everyone possible on that ship.
-30% of 3% is nearly 1%.
+1/3 of mortality rate is nearly 1%.
 So if given the chance, covid can kill 1% of an entire population.
-As a reference point, annual growth of world population hovers around 1% as well.
+As a reference point, annual growth of world population hovers around the same ratio

 Code is from [2]